Pazuzu (The Exorcist): Novels

 Pazuzu first appeared in William Peter Blatty's The Exorcist in 1971.
 The novel is about a 12-year-old girl, Regan MacNeil, possessed by a demon.
 The demon is later revealed to be Pazuzu; though never explicitly stated to be the demon, two references were made about his statue, which was uncovered in the prologue by Father Lankester Merrin in northern Iraq.
-After Regan's mother worries about her daughter being possessed, Merrin and Karras arrive at her house and perform an exorcism on Regan and successfully force the demon out of Regan's body.
-In their struggle to free Regan from the thrall of Pazuzu, both priests perish.
+After Regan's mother worries about her daughter being possessed, Merrin and Karras arrive at her house and perform an exorcism on Regan and successfully force the demon out of Regan's head.
+In their struggle to save Regan from the thrall of Pazuzu, both priests perish.

-Pazuzu returns in Legion, wanting to take revenge for being thrown out of Regan's body.
-He does this by driving the Gemini Killer's soul into Father Damien Karras's dead body.
+Pazuzu returns in Legion, wanting to take revenge for being thrown out of Regan's head.
+He does this by driving the Gemini Killer's body into Father Damien Karras's dead one.
 Although not directly identified as Pazuzu, the Gemini Killer refers to "others" who would see his work continue.
 In the end of the novel, the Gemini Killer leaves the body of Father Karras following the death of the killer's father, the driving force behind the Gemini Killer's crimes.